PGY2 Critical Care Pharmacy Residency

 Residents who successfully complete an accredited PGY2 pharmacy residency should possess competencies that qualify them for clinical pharmacist and/or faculty positions and position them to be eligible for attainment of board certification in the specialized practice area (when board certification for the practice area exists).

-Baystate Health's 1-year PGY2 Critical Care Pharmacy residency program is accredited by the American Society of Health-System Pharmacists.
+The PGY2 Critical Care Pharmacy Residency conducted by Baystate Medical Center, Springfield, MA is accredited by the American Society of Health-System Pharmacists.